richelbilderbeek/R-User-Group-Groningen/README.md

 Thursday September 29th 2016, 15:30-16:30 in 5431.0053 (a.k.a the Donald Smitszaal)

- * Bob Droge: parallelizing R code
+ * Fokke Dijkstra: parallelizing R code
  * Richel Bilderbeek: test your R code automatically using Travis CI

 ## Former presentations